Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Conclusion and Outlook

-In conclusion we have developed a hybrid ``{\it LSTM+ResNet}" network to revisit the problem of time-dependent population and phase dynamics in a double-well optical potential.
-The fast-oscillating behavior of imbalanced population on the MQST regime, makes the traditional direct learning inaccessible.
-However we propose a novel DL method that integrates LSTM and ResNet networks, enabling a strong promotion to the learning efficiency.
-The LSTM also represents a robust prediction for higher frequencies.
-This hybrid network not only performs better with a high precision and a very low relative error (the final infidelity obtained for the fractional population difference) $\sim0.006$, but also could be used as a verification for the accuracy of theory.
-Most importantly, it can show a predictable power for the fast-oscillation characters which are far beyond the original data sets given by the numerical simulation.
-This prediction capability of method could find more applications in other physical systems which are lack of sufficient parameters restrained by the experimental conditions or real expenses.
-More practical applications of the new hybrid network will be discussed in the future.
+In conclusion we develop a hybrid ``{\it LSTM+ResNet}" network to revisit the population and phase dynamics of two BECs in a double-well potential.
+Because the fast-oscillating behavior of population difference in the MQST regime makes the traditional direct DL inaccessible, we propose a novel learning method which integrates LSTM and ResNet networks and then brings about a strong promotion to the learning efficiency.
+The LSTM also represents a robust prediction for the characteristic periodicities of data sets.
+This hybrid network performs better with a high precision and a very low relative error (the final infidelity obtained for the fractional population difference) $\sim0.006$.
+Most importantly, it shows a strong ability of prediction for the data in the fast-oscillating regime which are far beyond the original data set given by the exact numerical calculations in the slow-oscillating regime.
+This prediction capability of method could find more applications in solving problems of physics and other sciences, which are lack of sufficient parameters restrained by the experimental conditions or costs.